sosy-lab/benchexec/doc/table-generator.md

 A document-type definition with a formal specification of such files can be found in [doc/table.dtd](table.dtd).
-To use such files pass them with the parameter `-x` to `table-generator` (no result files can be given as these are referenced within the table-definition file):
+To use such files pass them with the parameter `-x` to `table-generator` (and either specify the result files to use inside the table-definition file, or pass them on the command line):

     table-generator -x doc/table-generator-example.xml